"

 Example 3.7.1.
 Anacrusis: “It’s Raining, It’s Pouring”

-In “It’s Raining, It’s Pouring,” the first measure seems to have only one quarter note.
-When a piece of music begins with less than its full measure, it is not considered a measure but is an anacrusis, (or pickup or upbeat).
-The anacrusis combines with the last measure of the piece, which is also an incomplete measure, to fill a complete measure.
+In “It’s Raining, It’s Pouring,” the first measure appears to contain only one quarter note.
+When a piece of music starts with less than a full measure, it is not considered a complete measure but is an anacrusis, (or pickup or upbeat).
+The anacrusis combines with the final measure of the piece, which is also incomplete, to form a complete measure.

-In Example 3.7.1, the time signature is cut time, which means there are two beats per measure and the half note gets one beat.
+In Example 3.7.1, the time signature is cut time, which means there are two beats per measure, and the half note gets one beat.
 The anacrusis is one quarter note, which is worth ½ beat.
 This means 1½ beats are required to fill the bar.
-We look to the last measure, which has a half note and quarter note, which is equal to 1½ beats in cut time.
-Therefore, in combination with the anacrusis, the last measure completes one full measure.
+Looking at the last measure, which has a half note and a quarter note, totals 1½ beats in cut time.
+Therefore, combined with the anacrusis, the last measure completes one full measure.

 As mentioned, other names for the anacrusis include the pickup or upbeat.
 These terms may help you understand how the anacrusis is to be performed.
 Recall that the strongest beat in any measure is beat one, also known as the downbeat.
 The upbeat leads into the downbeat.
 In other words, the anacrusis is not to be performed as the last note of a measure, but rather, the note leading into the following downbeat.